epccs/Gravimetric/Hardware/README.md

 ## Overview

-This board has an ATmega324pb which has three timers (Timer1, Timer3, Timer4) that have input capture (ICP) hardware.
-The main idea is to calibrate flow meters with a gravimetric method, so that means it needs to capture flow meter events (pulses) and calibrate them with a volume corrected weight.
-This method can also be used for [prover].
-ICP1 is used with the flow meter which produces pulses as a unit of volume flows (e.g. a magnet on a spinning turbine triggering a sensor).
-ICP3 is used to measure a volume start event and ICP4 a stop event.
-A one-shot pulse extender is used with the ICP3 and ICP4 inputs.
-Gravimetric proving is fairly easy with a flow meter alone but may also benefit from ideas found on volume provers.
-To do a gravimetric calibration on a volume prover a diversion needs to operate in a way I'm going to liken to a bistable switch.
-The diversion fills a bucket (or ilk) that will be weighted.
-The one-shot that feds ICP3 on the ATmega324pb is also used to start the diversion and the ISR that ICP3 runs enables a pin that holds the diversion.
-The ICP4 (stop event) has a way to override the hold on the diversion control.
-The ISR that ICP4 runs needs to disable the pin that holds the diversion so it will stay off after the ICP4 one-shot ends.
-The result is that flow is diverted from the instant START occurs to the instant STOP occurs.
-One helpful thing to do is slow the flow near the start and stop events, but that requires the magic of a computer (and SBC like an R-Pi) and estimates of when those events will occur in relation to the flow meter pulse counts.
+This board has an ATmega324pb which has three timers (Timer1, Timer3, Timer4) that have input capture (ICP) hardware all running from the same crystal.
+The main idea is to calibrate flow meters with a gravimetric method, so that means it needs to capture flow meter events (pulses) so they can be calibrated them with a volume corrected weight.
+This method is also the preferred way to calibrate [provers].
+ICP1 connects with the flow meter which produces pulses as a unit of volume flows (e.g., a magnet on a spinning turbine triggering a sensor).
+ICP3 is used to measure a start event and ICP4 a stop event.
+ICP3 and ICP4 inputs each have a one-shot pulse extender.
+Gravimetric proving is reasonably natural with a flow meter alone but may also benefit from ideas seen in flow labs.
+A diversion needs to switch the flow from the unmeasured path to measurement side like a bistable switch.
+Usually, the measurement side fills a bucket (or ilk) that will be weighted.
+The one-shot that feds ICP3 on the ATmega324pb is also a circuit that starts the diversion instantly and gives the interrupt service routine (ISR) some time to latch the diversion.
+The one-shot pulse extender on ICP4 can override the diversion latch to send the flow away from the bucket.
+The ISR that ICP4 runs can then disable the latch that holds the diversion so it will stay off after the ICP4 one-shot ends.
+The result is that flow is immediately diverted from the instant START occurs to the instant STOP occurs.
+One helpful thing to do is slow the flow near the start and stop events, but that requires the magic of a computer (and SBC like an R-Pi) which needs to estimate when those events will occur relative to the flow meter pulse counts and is a somewhat iterative method.

 [prover]: http://asgmt.com/wp-content/uploads/2016/02/011_.pdf